Chapter Forty Jealousy

 I roll mine at her juvenile response and go back to work online.

-Classified as complicated and dull, she never elaborates beyond that and I rarely probe further.
+Classified as complicated and dull, the work does not follow her home.
+She never elaborates beyond that and I rarely probe further.
 The secrecy surrounding their project began to concern me.
-They disappeared days at a time neglecting to tell me where they went, only that if I needed them to call.
+They disappeared days at a time neglecting to tell me where they went, only that if I needed them to text.
 I started to wonder early on if I concealed jealousy amongst all that concern.
 Maybe that was the regard at which my worry and curiosity intersected.
 I won’t deny that I am a tad jealous of their growing relationship.
 Ali seem to connect with him more than she had to others.
-This time doesn’t quite burn as much as it did in the past and feels more…pleasurable?
+This time doesn’t quite burn as much as it did in the past and feels more … pleasurable?
 Fun?
 As strangely as that sounds, it feels even weirder.

 Then again, maybe it was time.
 Middle-aged, we mostly avoided the dreaded past where all that emo-melodrama reigned.
 Among other things.

 I feel her inching away from me, thriving in a totally new direction.
 Niky is the sun and she grows towards him.
-I could either grow with her, or die in the shade.
+I could either grow with her, or die in their shade.

 Brother.
 Now I’m calling him Niky.